Leader-board/OA-and-Interviews/Online Assessments.md

 ![Graphical user interface, text, application Description automatically generated](./media/image5.png)

-Figure 5 An example of a SJT test as part of a larger immersive assessment.
+**Figure 6**: An example of a SJT test as part of a larger immersive assessment.

 See